MicrosoftDocs/power-platform/power-virtual-agents/analytics-overview.md

 - _Billed sessions_ are used to measure resource consumption.
 Billed sessions are independent of analytics sessions.

 > [!NOTE]
-> Although session chat transcripts are usually available within 5-10 minutes, it can take up to an hour after the analytic session _starts_ for the analytics dashboards to update.
-As a result, there will be some delay before you see all the data.
+> Transcripts are available for download about 20 minutes after an analytic session _ends_, as conversation transcripts in Dataverse via the Power Apps portal and as session chat transcripts via the Power Virtual Agents app.
+It can take up to an hour after the analytic session _ends_  before the appearing in the analytics dashboard.

->[!NOTE]
-> Session chat transcripts are available for download in Dataverse via the Power Virtual Agents app about 20 minutes after an analytic session _ends_.

 > [!Note]
-> Conversation transcripts in Dataverse are available approximately 6 hours after the analytic session _starts_.
+> In the classic version of Power Virtual Agents, conversation transcripts in Dataverse are available approximately 6 hours after the analytic session _starts_.

 > [!NOTE]
 > Bot analytics in Power Virtual Agents US Government Cloud plans will be released at a later date.
 In the meantime, you can use a [custom analytics solution to create a Power BI dashboard](https://powervirtualagents.microsoft.com/blog/custom-analytics-solution-for-power-virtual-agents/) to get analytics in these plans.